-This is achieved by investing in a portfolio of companies which, in the opinion of the Investment Manager, on an aggregate portfolio basis generate a substantial proportion of their turnover from and operate on a sustainable basis in the water solutions sector.
+This is achieved by investing in a portfolio of companies which, in the opinion of the Investment Manager, on an aggregate portfolio basis, generate a substantial proportion of their turnover from and operate on a sustainable basis in the energy transition sector.

-No reference benchmark has been designated for the purpose of attaining the environmental and social characteristics promoted by the product.
+No reference benchmark has been designated for the purpose of attaining the environmental characteristics promoted by the product.